yellobyte/YB-ESP32-S3-ETH/README.md

    - *RST - GPIO21* (if solder bridge is closed, for chip reset without resetting the whole board)
    - *INT - GPIO18* (if solder bridge is closed, only needed by certain libraries)
  - **control LEDs**.
 One LED labeled 'P' is connected to the 3.3V rail to indicate board power and the other LED labeled 'IO47' is connected to GPIO47 which can be used as status LED, for debugging purposes etc.
- - **USB-C** port connected to the onboard CH334 USB hub chip.
+ - **USB-C** port connected to the onboard CH334 USB-Hub chip.
 This allows for simultaneous JTAG debugging and serial output as well as software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
 The ESP32-S3 contains an inbuild JTAG adapter hence [**debugging**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging) becomes fairly easy.
  - **hardware logic** for *automatic* software uploads (supported by most Development IDEs) via USB-C port using the onboard CH343 USB-UART bridge chip.
  - **pushbuttons**.
 One is labeled 'R' and resets the ESP32-S3 (shorts EN pin to ground) and the other one is labeled 'B' and shorts GPIO0 to ground when pressed.
 The latter is sometimes needed to force the board into boot mode.
  - **lots of available GPIOs** next to the ones already mentioned above.